JeremyTadlock/Adorabot/README.md

 # Adorabot
-A bot that posts pictures of adorable animals.
+A bot that finds and posts pictures of adorable animals.